 Though the primary focus of the training is the advancement of clinical and operative skills, each fellow will be expected to participate in clinical orthopedic research.
 There are multiple research opportunities available including access to full-time research staff.
 A weekly research meeting will be held to follow the progress of all ongoing research projects.
 Each fellow will be required to complete at least one project during the year and prepare a manuscript suitable for publication.

 Goals and Objectives

 The overall goal of the Wound Fellowship Program is to provide a highly educational environment in which fellows learn to provide the highest quality of patient care.
 A successful wound specialist must be trained to conduct research, both clinical and basic science.
 Such training allows a greater appreciation and understanding of published research and greatly enhances one’s ability to determine whether a literature report has merit.
-This will include a caring, professional attitude toward patients, accurate diagnoses, and evidence-based treatment of the highest technically quality.
-It is of the utmost importance of the fellowship director and the faculty that the fellows do not feel that they are here to increase the productivity of the group.
-The practice currently functions quite well without fellows and the motivation for this program is simply the desire to help train future surgeons.
+This will include a caring, professional attitude toward patients, accurate diagnoses, and evidence-based treatment of the highest technical quality.
+It is of the utmost importance of the Fellowship Director and the faculty that the fellows do not feel that they are here to increase the productivity of the group.
+The practice currently functions quite well without fellows and the motivation for the Wound Care Fellowship Program is simply the desire to help train future surgeons.